lan13005/Q-Factors/README.md

 An implementation of this technique is developed to calculat Q-factors in the reaction <img src="https://render.githubusercontent.com/render/math?math=\gamma p\rightarrow\pi^0\eta p \rightarrow 4\gamma p"> at GlueX.
 Q-factors is an event-by-event multivariate sideband subtraction technique.
 The only requirement is the knowledge of the signal and background distribution of some discriminating variable.
 1. First the nearest neighbors, under some set of phase space variables, is found for a given event
+    - All entries in the tree will be potential neighbors.
+Make sure to feed only the events in the region of interest ( i.e. determined by your PDF fit range)
 2. Distribution of the discriminating variable is filled with the nearest neighbors
 3. Fit the above distribution with the known/assumed signal and bkg distribution
 4. Calculate Q-factor as the signal fraction